bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

 > [!TIP]
 >
-> If you host your own PDS, you can use it's URL as a handle resolver.
+> If you host your own PDS, you can use its URL as a handle resolver.

 ```typescript
 import { BrowserOAuthClient } from '@atproto/oauth-client-browser'